CHAITANYA510/QuickMall-eCommerce/README.md

 #### **Database Tables**:

 - **productInfo**: Detailed information about products.
+- **supplier**: Stores supplier details and manage product database.
-- **user**: Information on employees, managers, and customers.
+- **user**: Information on employees, managers, customers and testers.
+- **role**: Implements the RBAC by defining user roles and permissions.
 - **order**: Data on user orders.
 - **ProductInOrder**: Details the products within each order.
 - **cart**: Temporarily stores products users wish to purchase.
 - **ProductCategory**: Classifies products.
 - **payment**: Manages payment data and processes.
+- **coupon**: Captures active coupon details and marketing service.
+- **logistics**: Tracks shipping and delivery details.
+- **seckill**: Oversees products available for limited-time promotional offers.
+- **searchIndex**: An optimized table synchronized with Elasticsearch

 #### **Development Phases for Version 1**:

 1.  **Database Design**: Construct a relational schema interconnecting all tables.
 Ensure efficient querying capabilities and data integrity.
 2.  **Service Implementation**: Develop a centralized service ensuring:
         - CRUD operations for all tables.
         - Business logic such as cart-to-order transition, payment processing, etc.
 3.  **User Roles Management**: Define clear roles for employees, managers, and customers.
 Implement relevant permissions.
 4.  **Integration & Testing**: Thoroughly test all functionalities, particularly focusing on user journey—from product selection to order placement and payment.
 5.  **Optimization & Deployment**: Refine the code, optimize for performance, and deploy to a production environment.